React App Localization and i18n: Advanced Guide

 Contents

-💬 "The app looks great, but I can't completely understand it!"
+“It looks great, but I don’t fully understand it!”

 If you’re reading this, chances are you’ve had a similar situation.
 Maybe you’re just starting out with React Native, or maybe you’re looking to take your app global.

 Only about 18% of the world, or 1.4 billion people, speak English.
-That may seem like a big number, but most of these people are never going to use your app.
-And we're still leaving out 82% of the world. the most spoken languages worldwide statistics
+That may seem like a big number, but most of these 1.4 billion people are never going to use the app.
+And we’re still leaving out 82% of the world.

 So, if you’re planning on reaching wider audiences, localization cannot be an afterthought.
 It has to be baked into the app from the beginning.